BikLab/protocols/wet-lab/AMPureXP_bead_clean-up.md

 J. Resuspend the beads in 22 &#956;L of PCR grade water and place back on the magnetic rack for 10 mins or until all the beads are bound to one side of the tube.

-K. Elute 20 &#956;L of the sample into new tubes.
+K. Elute 20 &#956;L of each sample into new tubes.